 - lymph nodes

-MRI scans can also help when evaluating the brain and spinal cord.
+MRI scans can also provide information about the health of the brain and spinal cord.

-Before a person undergoes the procedure, a doctor will ask if they:
+Before the procedure, a doctor will ask the person if they:

 - are pregnant

-- have any metal pieces or fragments in their body
+- have any metal fragments in their body

-- have an electronic medical device, such as a cardiac pacemaker
+- have an implanted electronic device, such as a pacemaker

-- have a medication pump, neurostimulator, artificial heart valve, cochlear implants, or brain aneurysm clips
+- have a medication pump, neurostimulator, artificial heart valve, cochlear implant, or brain aneurysm clip

-The technologist may ask the person to hold their breath for up to 30 seconds, depending on what part of the body they need to scan.
+First, a person lies down on a table that slides into a large, doughnut-shaped machine.
+The technologist operating the machine may ask the person to hold their breath, depending on what part of the body they need to scan.

-Because MRI machines usually make a loud banging sound while in operation, the technologist may offer the person earplugs or headphones.
+MRI machines usually make a loud banging sound, so the technologist may offer the person earplugs or headphones.

-For more information about the cost of MRI scans, it is best to speak to the insurance provider directly.
+For more information about the cost of an MRI scan, it is best to speak to the insurance provider directly.